wang-q/withncbi/pop/Pseudomonas.md

     '

 # IPS family
+# Some proteins belong to more than one family.
+Only the best one is kept here
 cat strains.lst |
     parallel --no-run-if-empty --linebuffer -k -j 8 ' if [ $(({#} % 10)) -eq "0" ]; then